 - Respect your driver/guide's judgment about proximity to lions, cheetahs and leopards.
 Don't insist that he take the vehicle closer so you can get a better photograph.
 A vehicle driven too close can hinder a hunt or cause animals to abandon a hard-earned meal.

 - Never throw litter from your car!
 Litter tossed on the ground can choke or poison animals and birds and is unsightly.

 Be prepared for a variety of potential emergencies.
 Emergencies on safari can occur in many forms and could include:

 - A medical emergency such as heart attack, dehydration etc

 - Emergencies/ trauma caused by the animal attack - attacks by wild animals is however rare.

 - Injuries from smaller animals, snake bites or insects

 Careful preparation will allow you to respond swiftly and effectively!
-The best advice is to enquire from the management at the game reserve on arrival.
-Ask them whether there is an emergency protocol and guidance on emergency numbers, medical attention, medical evacuation etc. The more prominent game reserves will have arrangements to provide air evacuation services in medical emergencies as well as air ambulance transfers between medical facilities.
+The best advice is to inquire from the management at the game reserve on arrival.
+Ask them whether there are an emergency protocol and guidance on emergency numbers, medical attention, medical evacuation etc. The more prominent game reserves will have arrangements to provide air evacuation services in medical emergencies as well as air ambulance transfers between medical facilities.